harrisonlab/Metabarcoding_projects/README.md

 rm 16S.t.fa
 ```

 Problem with (free version) usearch running out of memory for this and subsequent steps.
-Cutting and recombining data during dereplication phase gives a fairly unsatisfactory, but working method
+Cutting and recombining data during dereplication phase gives a fairly unsatisfactory, but working method.

 ##### Truncate
 ```shell